 It’s extremely sturdy and is less tiring on my arm than a regular spoon when mixing heavy doughs.
 It also does a better job of beating in eggs “until light and fluffy” than a spoon.
 The only thing that I still prefer a spoon for is creaming butter (or shortening) and sugar, then I switch to using the dough whisk for the rest of the mixing.

 There’s both an 11-inch and a 14-inch dough whisk.
 The 11-inch is a FAR better size — I can’t imagine using anything larger with a “normal sized” mixing bowl.
-Where I live, they’re not available in local stores but they are available on Amazon (combine it with something else to total over $25 and get free shipping):
+Where I live, they’re not available in local stores but they are available on Amazon (Prime members get free shipping):

 The only drawback to the whisk is that it can be a little harder to clean than a stainless steel spoon.
 To me, it’s a worthwhile trade-off for the better mixing ability.

 For me, this is one tool that earns its space in a tiny kitchen!